IEEE 1901: Updates overview

+The development and evolution of the IEEE 1901 standard underscores the importance of powerline communication in modern networking scenarios.
+As the IoT continues to grow, with billions of devices getting connected, having a robust and versatile communication medium like PLC can be invaluable, especially in environments where traditional networking methods might be challenging.

 Status

 The IEEE P1901 Working Group started in June 2005.
 More than 90 organizations contributed to the standard.
 Half of the organizations were from US, a quarter from Japan and the last quarter from Europe.

-IEEE 1901 completed a formal standard IEEE Std 1901-2010 published in December 2010.
+IEEE 1901 completed a formal standard IEEE 1901-2010 published in December 2010.

 The working group which maintains and extends the standards is sponsored by the IEEE Power Line Communication Standard Committee (PLCSC).
-IEEE Std 1901-2020 has been published in January 2021.
+IEEE 1901-2020 has been published in January 2021.

 Adoptions

 ITU-T G.9972

 The IEEE 1901 ISP coexistence protocol was extended to support the International Telecommunication Union's family of home networking standards known as G.hn, and adopted by the ITU-T as Recommendation ITU-T G.9972.

 SGIP

 The Smart Grid Interoperability Panel (SGIP) initiated by the U.S. National Institute of Standards and Technology (NIST) mandates the implementation of the IEEE 1901 ISP coexistence mechanism (or ITU-T G.9972) in all technologies operating over power lines.